LuisGomezNava/PlottingHintsCIP/README.md

 # PlottingHintsCIP
-Hints to save time while plotting.\n
+Hints to save time while plotting.<br>
 I added a new line just to test the Github commands.